Ahmednagar Fort: Modern era

-The fort was known as Ahmednagar Fort and was used by the British Raj as a prison and this was where Jawaharlal Nehru, Abul Kalam Azad, Sardar Patel and nine other members of the Indian National Congress were detained for almost three years after they passed the Quit India Resolution.
+The fort was known as Ahmednagar Fort and was used by the British Raj as a prison and this was where Jawaharlal Nehru, Maulana Azad, Vallabhbhai Patel and nine other members of the Indian National Congress were detained for almost three years after they passed the Quit India Resolution.
 Jawaharlal Nehru wrote his popular book -the Discovery of India- while he was imprisoned at the fort.
 During the same time, Congress leader, Maulana Abul Kalam Azad also compiled his acclaimed "Ghubar-e-Khatir" (Sallies of Mind) (غبار خاطر) which is considered as the best example of "Epistolary Essays" in Urdu literature.

 During the same time, Odisha's first Chief-Minister and ex-Governor of undivided Bombay State, Harekrushna Mahatab also compiled three volumes of the History of Odisha in Odia.
 This has later been translated and published in English and Hindi.

 Currently, the fort is under the administration of the Armoured Corps of the Indian Army.